 You may need medical care during your stay in Québec, but how do you decide whether to see a doctor in a medical clinic or go to the hospital?
 It will depend on how serious your issue is.
 If you need immediate medical attention, go to the nearest hospital emergency clinic.
-If you don't need urgent care, it is better to go to a medical clinic or local community service centre (CLSC).
+If you don't need urgent care, it is better to go to a medical clinic.